 (get your free personalized report)

-Drinking plenty of waterpitcher of water pouring into glass is one of the best things you can do for your oral health.
+Drinking plenty of water is one of the best things you can do for your oral health.
 For one thing, water can help wash away food particles left in your teeth, which keeps them from feeding harmful bacteria and causing cavities.
 Water also dilutes the acids these bacteria produce, which protects your teeth from enamel decay.

 Furthermore, staying hydrated ensures that your body produces the saliva it needs to heal your teeth.
 Saliva is the body’s first line of defense against cavities.
 Like water, saliva helps clean the mouth.
 However, it also helps strengthen the teeth by distributing new calcium, fluoride, and phosphate across the teeth to replace lost minerals.